itsale-o/automacao-web-python/README.md

-# Frontend Mentor - QR code component solution
+# Web automation - Price Research

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is project was made to make the price research easier

 ## Table of contents